The Buckfastleigh Curriculum

 - Children do an elicitation task towards the end of the previous writing sequence.
 This informs teacher's planning to enable them to tailor learning for individual and whole class needs.

 - Children are given opportunities to write across a broad range of subjects and with a clear purpose and audience

-- Grammar is usually taught in the context of a literacy sequence thus linking to a text although it sometimes necessary to teach grammar separately.
+- Grammar is usually taught in the context of a writing sequence thus linking to a text although it sometimes necessary to teach grammar separately.
 Time is given to children to read their own writing and to edit and improve their writing as part of the writing process.
 The key skills of proof reading, editing and redrafting based on teacher assessment, peer assessment or self- assessment are explicitly taught.

-- Every class has a writing wall to celebrate children's progress in writing.
+- Every class has a 'Writing Wall' to celebrate children's progress in writing.
 These are display in the corridors around school.

 - KS1 – teaching of spelling is linked to daily phonics and high frequency words